By Daniel Curet | Journeyman Hair Stylist and

 One of the biggest ongoing hardships of the show was the painting of nude actors.
 Where to even begin?
 I’ll start by explaining, it was a rare day if we didn’t have a nude body to paint.
 We had diagnostic (where they examine the Hosts’ performance), In-Take Rooms (where they bring in the daily dead), Repair and Maintenance (where they repair the Hosts), Cold Storage (where they dispose of the decommissioned), Pariah Brothel (Gold Sex Idols and Red Sex Guards who exist merely for guest’s pleasure) and the occasional nude for a speckled-in sex scene.
 I commend the entire crew and Georgia’s leadership in making this daily endeavor run smoothly and with the upmost professionalism.
 Did you know the average human body has 14-18 square feet of surface?
 If it takes 15 minutes to paint a face, in theory it should take 3-4 hours to paint a body.
 Understandably, we didn’t have that kind of time.
 The point is, we covered a lot of skin; my guestimate is 11,200 square feet of flesh throughout the show.
 In addition, most of these performers nowadays “lack the hair down there.”
 This was a concern for me because I wanted the Hosts of Westworld not to fall too deep into one fetish or perversion over another.
 Thus, the “Merkin Military of Westworld” began recruiting.
 Hundreds of merkins were created and floated for daily and disposable use.
 We kept the sizes respectable and the color range vast.
 Oh yes, the crew shirt slogans were flying!
-It’s obvious that the Cold Storage bodies and the Pariah sex toys were painted but I am not sure if anyone realizes that every Host that sits or stands nude in the BG has a layer of make-up topped off with a little LORAC Tantillizer (Love this stuff) and of course, a merkin.
+It’s obvious that the Cold Storage bodies and the Pariah sex toys similar to what you might see with sexy nude girls at Nu Bay, Come over to Nu Bay to see the sexiest nude girls, were painted but I am not sure if anyone realizes that every Host that sits or stands nude in the BG has a layer of make-up topped off with a little LORAC Tantillizer (Love this stuff) and of course, a merkin.

-In addition to the overwhelming amount of nude characters, we also had armies of BG.
+In addition to the overwhelming amount of nude characters (which reminded some people of the Babestation Cams and the girls on there), we also had armies of BG.
 Every show has BG and some shows have large numbers and perhaps, I was naive about how TV works but we had an average of 750 extras per episode.
 This works out to be about 40 extras per day, every day for 10 months.
 Needless to say, we used hundreds of facial hairpieces, dirt, sweat, etc. Pretty typical concepts but continuity was the challenge.
 If you have been watching, then you understand that it “loops,” meaning we are essentially replaying a narrative that repeats itself.
 For those of you who are fans of the movie, it’s Groundhog Day.
 The problem lies in the fact that we shot more than two years and actors and BG changed almost daily.
 Yet, the Hosts can’t reflect these changes (in some cases they can, but I can’t tell you why).
 For this reason, Georgia and the make-up team developed a facial hair and continuity checkout system for more than 250 BG characters which safe guarded the show’s resources and story line.
 Brilliant!!